NamanS4ini/Trackr/README.md

 5. Click "Add Habit"

 ### Daily Tracking
-1. Go to "Today" tab
+1. Go to "Track" tab
+2. Add a daily note to capture your day's highlights (optional)
-2. Click the checkbox next to each habit to mark as complete
+3. Click the checkbox next to each habit to mark as complete
-3. Optionally add notes for context
+4. Click the note icon on any habit to add habit-specific notes
+5. Click "Save Note" to save habit notes without toggling completion
-4. Your daily score updates automatically
+6. Your daily score updates automatically

 ### Viewing Analytics
 1. Navigate to "Dashboard" tab